 Why do we add maple syrup & almond milk as the glaze?

-This step truly allows us to get that desirable brown crust without eggs!
-Aka this is my vegan eggwash substitute for challah bread.
-Simply mix together 1 Tbsp maple syrup+ 1 Tbsp almond milk and brush it lightly onto the bread right before baking.
+Simply mix together 1 tablespoon maple syrup+ 1 tablespoon almond milk and brush it lightly onto the bread right before baking.
 The maple syrup not only gives the crust a golden tint but it adds a slight sweetness to it as well!

 Bake the challah & glaze again